Turnover is one of the key HR metrics. Leverage the data about involuntary termination rate to help identify areas for growth.

 Involuntary termination is more than an incidental employment factor.
 It’s in the company’s best interests to keep the turnover rate low, both for voluntary and involuntary termination.

 If it’s too high, there could be an issue with employee engagement, management performance, or the broader company culture.
-A high employee turnover rate can result in lost productivity and increased employee costs.
+A high employee attrition rate can result in lost productivity and increased employee costs.

 There are ways to improve the involuntary termination rate, but first, HR needs to know the rate.
 So how do you do that?